Plantiq8a1-plantsupport/Open-source-plantiq8a1/README.md

 # Plantiq8a1 - EDS_Trh_8A1

 ## Introduction
-AI Trồng Cây is an AI-powered web application designed to assist users in plant care.
+Plantiq8a1 is an AI-powered web application designed to assist users in plant care.
 This project aims to make plant analysis and care easier by leveraging modern AI technology, including OpenAI and Gemini models.
 The application provides two core functionalities:
 1. **AI Consultant** - Users can interact with an AI chatbot that provides expert advice on plant care, including watering schedules, pest control, and optimal growth conditions.
 2. **AI Image Analysis** - Users can upload images of their plants, and the AI model will analyze their health status, identifying diseases, nutrient deficiencies, and other potential issues with an accuracy rate of 99.9%.